akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Overview

-A rule allows you to automatically enrich some information in your products, according to automatic actions based on conditions.
-It applies on attributes, categories, system attributes (status, completeness...).
+A rule allows you to automatically enrich some of your product information.
+It relies on automatic actions based on conditions.
+You can use it on attributes, categories, system attributes (status, completeness...).
 For more details, please refer to [the dedicated article](get-started-with-the-rules-engine.html).

 # View all rules